-All through this incident, I have fully admitted that I made a dumb mistake.
-I could EASILY have just done what the majority of people would do in this situation, and keep it to myself.
+Throughout this incident, I have fully admitted that I made a dumb mistake.
+I could EASILY have just done what most people would do in this situation and keep it to myself.
 But, I feel like people need to take this stuff more seriously.
 And, the only way they are going to do that is if they see the consequences.

 What SHOULD have been done in this situation?